pegasystems/pega-helm-charts/charts/pega/README.md

      readerurl: <JDBC_URL_FOR_READ_ONLY_DATASOURCE>
 ```

-Additionally, you can specify the read only database username and password for each tier using environment variables.
+Additionally, you can specify the read-only database username and password for each tier using environment variables.
 Set DB_RO_USERNAME and DB_RO_PASSWORD in the `env` section of the corresponding tier.
-For more information, see [Environment Variables section](#environment-variables)
+For more information, see [Environment Variables section](#environment-variables).

 Example:
 ```yaml